SI5-web-dev/si5-prog-web-project/README.md

      npm run dev
      ```

-  * The application is then accessible from http://localhost:4000
+  * The application is then accessible at http://localhost:4000
 <br>